Using improvisational sound to practice responding in real time.

 • sense a pull toward tuning rather than forcing

-It may not be the right fit if you’re looking for certainty without engagement, or outcomes without participation.
+It may not be the right fit if you’re looking for certainty without engagement or outcomes without participation.

 About Daniel

-You don’t need to decide anything now.
+You don’t need to decide immediately.

 Listening

-Piano | Drum
+Piano